Chart Color Schemes

 Health performance in Miles - Wandoan is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Miles-Wandoan faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 46% of the total population (~2098 people), compared to 49.2% across the rest of Queensland.
-Nationally, this figure stands at 55.3%.
+Miles-Wandoan faces significant health challenges.
+Common health conditions are prevalent among both younger and older age cohorts.
+The rate of private health cover is extremely low at approximately 46% of the total population, which is around 2,133 people.

+This compares to 49.2% across the rest of Queensland.
+Nationally, the average is 55.3%.
 Asthma and arthritis are the most common medical conditions in the area, impacting 8.6 and 8.5% of residents respectively.
-Meanwhile, 67.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across the rest of Queensland.
-The area has 18.5% of residents aged 65 and over (838 people).
+A total of 67.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across the rest of Queensland.
+The area has 18.5% of residents aged 65 and over, which is around 852 people.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health